visual-framework/vf-core/components/vf-componenet-rollup/README.md

 Unlike other components, you probably won't want to `@import` this.
 Instead the `vf-core` project will compile this into a style.css and scripts.js.

-_Make sure you import any requirements along with the modules._
+_Make sure you import Sass requirements along with the modules._